FORTH-ICS-INSPIRE/artemis/README.md

 can be neutralized within a minute!

-You can read more about ARTEMIS (and check e.g., news and related publications) on the INSPIRE Group ARTEMIS webpage: http://www.inspire.edu.gr/artemis.
+You can read more about ARTEMIS (and check e.g., news and related publications) on the INSPIRE Group ARTEMIS [webpage](http://www.inspire.edu.gr/artemis.)

 This repository contains the software of ARTEMIS as a tool.
 ARTEMIS can be run on a testing server/VM as a modular